modernish/modernish/README.md

 If a `=` plus a *value* (which may be empty) is appended to the *varname*, that value is assigned to the variable before shell-quoting it.

-The `shellquote` quoting algoritm is optimised to minimise exponential growth when quoting repeatedly.
-Options modify the algoritm for variable names following them, as follows:
+The `shellquote` quoting algorithm is optimised to minimise exponential growth when quoting repeatedly.
+Options modify the algorithm for variable names following them, as follows:

 * By default, newlines and any control characters are converted into